BohdanObruch/BohdanObruch/README.md

 **About me**

-- 💼 more than 4 years of manual testing experience
+- 💼 more than 4 years of manual testing experience and 2 year of automation testing experience.
-- 📋 did a course on test automation by QAGuru( Python + Selene)
 - ⚡ further development in automation testing.
+- 🌱 I’m currently learning Python and JS language and automation in it.

 <br>